ChiCubed/InformaticsNotes/chapter4.md

     } else {
         // We disallow multiple keys here,
         // but we could store a count
-        // with each node or assume that
+        // with each node.
+        // This implementation will work
-        // equal elements being inserted
+        // with the assumption that equal
-        // should be on the right,
+        // nodes go on the left, i.e.
-        // i.e. change the conditional
+        // the first condition above is
-        // above to >=.
+        // changed to <=.
     }

     return node;